 What is the Behavior of a Wolf?

 Wolves will communicate with each other using howls, barks, and yips.
-The communication is used to warn their pack of predators, to inform other wolves to stay out of their territory, and to signal to other members their location.
+The communication is used to warn their pack of predators, inform other wolves to stay out of their territory and signal other members their location.

 Dens are usually dug into south-facing slopes to avoid the wind and cold.
-Wolves typically try to have some protection at the entrance, such as a boulder, hollow logs, or tree roots.
+Wolves typically use protection, such as a boulder, hollow logs, or tree roots at the entrance.